Sallie Mae Bank's SmartyPig Deposit Account Terms and Conditions Agreement

 The following Section sets forth the Truth-in-Savings Disclosures for the SmartyPig Primary Account and the Goal Account.

-b.
-Rate Information This is a tiered, variable rate Account.
+- Rate Information This is a tiered, variable rate Account.
 The interest rate, annual percentage yield (APY), and tiers may change.
-The interest rate and APY your SmartyPig Primary Account or Goal Account earns depend on the tier into which the end-of-day balance in your SmartyPig Primary Account or Goal Account falls.
-The interest rate and APY for the appropriate tier will be paid on the full balance in the SmartyPig Primary Account or Goal Account.
+The interest rate and APY your Account earns depend on the tier into which the end-of-day balance in the Account falls.
+The interest rate and APY for the appropriate tier will be paid on the full balance in your SmartyPig Primary Account and the associated Goal Accounts.
 A tier is a range of Account balances; different rates may apply to different tiers.
 We may change the tiers at any time.
-The current interest rate and APY on your SmartyPig Primary Account and Goal Accounts will be disclosed on SmartyPig.com/rates, your Account statement, and can be obtained by phone by calling 877-751-6884 Monday-Friday, 9 am to 6 pm ET.
+The current interest rate and APY on your SmartyPig Primary Account and Goal Accounts will be disclosed on SallieMae.com/banking/rate-table/, your Account statement, and can be obtained by phone by calling 877-751-6884 Monday-Friday, 9:00 AM to 6:00 PM ET.
 The interest rate and APY are established at our discretion and, as permitted by law, are variable and subject to change at any time without notice to you.
 Our APY rates assume that interest earned in your Account remains on deposit.
 A withdrawal from your Account will reduce earnings.

-c.
-Compounding Frequency.
-The interest rate on your Account will be compounded daily on a 365/365 basis (366/366 in leap years).
+- Compounding Frequency.
+The interest rate on your Account will be compounded daily on a 365/365 basis.

-f.
-Accrual of Interest on Deposits.
+- Accrual of Interest on Deposits.
 Interest in your Account will begin to accrue on the Business Day the deposit is received.
-If a deposit is received before 3:59 PM ET on a Business Day, we will consider that day to be the day of your deposit.
-If your deposit is received after 4:00 PM ET or on a non-Business Day, we will consider that the deposit was received on the next Business Day.
+Interest accrues based upon the account balance every calendar day at 4:00 PM ET.
+If your deposit is received on or before 4:00 PM ET, it will begin to accrue interest on that calendar day.
+If your deposit is received after 4:00 PM ET, it will begin to accrue interest on the next calendar day.

-h.
-Transaction Limitations.
+- Transaction Limitations.
 Deposits and withdrawals may be made by EFT only, and ACH withdrawals are subject to NACHA, ACH, and other applicable rules.
-During any calendar month, for each SmartyPig Primary Account and any individual Goal Account, you may make no more than six (6) transfers and withdrawals, or a combination thereof, to another account of yours with us, or directly to us, or to a third party by means of a preauthorized or automatic transfer, or telephonic (including data transmission) agreement, order, or instruction.
-Further, Sallie Mae will refuse any withdrawal request initiated through the Account that is greater in number than the frequency permitted, or which is for any amount that exceeds any withdrawal limitations.
-We may be unable to refuse withdrawals initiated from an external source.
-We will use the date the withdrawal is completed by us (as opposed to the date you initiate it) to apply the frequency limitations.
 A preauthorized transfer includes any arrangement to pay funds from your Account to a linked account at a predetermined time, on a fixed schedule, or upon oral or written orders received through the initiating person or by mail.
-You may also authorize another institution or person to initiate preauthorized transfers from your Account on your behalf.
-If, however, you repeatedly exceed the transfer limitation set forth above, Sallie Mae reserves the right to close your Account.
+You may authorize another institution or person to initiate preauthorized transfers from your Account on your behalf.
 Sallie Mae may refuse any withdrawal request that you attempt on forms not approved by us or by any method we do not specifically permit.
 See the "Funds Availability" Section above for information about when you can withdraw funds you deposit.
 “Transfer Funds” requests are subject to the transaction limits disclosed in this section.

 Deposit Minimum per Transaction: $0.01